thaliees/android-BottomSheet/README.md

 [Project created with Android Studio V3.4.2] [Api >= 15]

-Project Base.
+# Project Base.
-Bottom Sheet using BaseExpandableListAdapter.
+Bottom Sheet using BottomSheetDialogFragment and BaseExpandableListAdapter.

+# Simple Menu
+Bottom Sheet using ListView and ArrayAdapter.